w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 #### P2P Networking

-Nodes will use [libp2p](https://libp2p.io/) as the networking layer to establish peers and gossip messages but will need to go through NGINX first as a first listener of the streaming data to help balance the load.
+Nodes will use [libp2p](https://libp2p.io/) as the networking layer to establish peers and gossip messages, but uses NGINX as a load balancer which acts as a *first listener* of the streaming data to help balance the load.

 ##### public-addr